Exceptional surgeries on alternating knots: Preliminaries

 Suppose that a knot $K$ in $S^3$ is obtained by closing a tangle $T$.
 If $T$ is a Montesinos tangle, then we call $K$ a \textit{Montesinos knot}, and if $T$ is an arborescent tangle, then we call $K$ an \textit{arborescent knot}.

 The number of rational tangles forming the corresponding Montesinos tangle is called the \textit{length} of the Montesinos knot.
 It is seen that prime Montesinos knots with length at most two are all two-bridge knots.
 Thus, they are all alternating.
-On the other hand, in general, Montesinos knots are non-alternating if the lengths are at least three.
+On the other hand, Montesinos knots of length at least three are generally not alternating.

 In \cite{Wu1996}, Wu divided all arborescent knots into three types: \textit{type I} knots - two-bridge knots or Montesinos knots of length 3, \textit{type II} knots - the union of two Montesinos tangles, each of which is formed by two rational tangles corresponding to $1/2$ and a non-integer, and all the other arborescent knots are \textit{type III}.